 Spring 2020: Yes, ILL is happening!
 Please use the form below to request articles and book chapters not owned by the GTU library and they will be emailed to you.
 If you live in the bay area, requested physical items can be picked up curbside.
 For questions about your ILL requests please contact: ILL@gtu.edu

 For general questions about finding materials contact: email@example.com or chat us.

 Interlibrary Loan Requests

-Please use this form to obtain items not available at the GTU library, SFTS library or UC-Berkeley library.
+Please use this form to obtain items not available at the GTU library, SFTS library.
 If you aren't sure if an item is owned locally, please ask one of the reference librarians, we are happy to help.